Images are general in nature and may not reflect the specific vehicle selected.

 Firebird was little changed for ’68, with deleted vent windows and added side-marker lamps among its minor updates.
 A redesigned SOHC six was touted, while the mid-year 340-hp Ram Air II 400 V-8 reigned as the year's most powerful engine.

-The Firebird was restyled for 1969.
-During the year, the first Trans Am Firebird was released; 689 coupes plus eight convertibles were produced.
+The Firebird was restyled for 1969, as was the Camaro.
+During the year, the first Trans Am Firebird was released.
+689 coupes plus eight convertibles were produced.
 A 400-cid V-8 was standard in Trans Am and Firebird 400 models.
 The 400 model’s optional Ram Air IV V-8 promised 100 mph quarter-mile acceleration.

 1967 Pontiac Firebird Info